SSDs come in a variety of shapes and sizes. The biggest size is the 2.5" drives that are installed inside desktop computers.

 So inside a laptop you can have a M.2 connector interface that uses SATA or PCIe or both underneath.
 However an SSD will either be M.2 Sata or M.2 PCIe, but not both.

 PCIe M.2 is much faster than SATA M.2.
-SATA specifications support maximum speed of upto 600 MB/s whereas PCIe (gen 2) can go as high as 2000 MB/s and PCIe Gen 4 can go upto 4000 MB/s.
+SATA specifications support maximum speed of upto 600 MB/s whereas PCIe (gen 2) can go as high as 2000 MB/s and PCIe Gen 3 (x4 lanes) can go upto 4000 MB/s or 4 GB/s though the actual through-put speed will be much lesser depending on the data being transferred.

 Which one to buy for Laptop

-If you are buying a Laptop then go for PCIe M.2 storage compared to SATA M.2 or a HDD/SATA 2.5" SSD.
+If you are buying a Laptop then go for NVMe M.2 storage compared to SATA M.2 or the old HDD/SATA 2.5" SSD.
+It is currently the fastest storage technology on laptops.

 Faster storage devices enable faster boot times, faster shutdown times, faster copying and moving of files across drives, faster file access time allowing applications to launch quick.